-Non-specific urethritis is a sexually transmitted bacterial infection which is commonly spread by chlamydia.
-It primarily affects men, although women can also develop the infection, which can be caused by damage to the urethra through vigorous sexual intercourse.
-It is called 'non-specific' because the direct cause is not known.
-Non-specific urethritis causes an inflammation of the urethra that, if left untreated, can lead to an inflammation of the testicles and eventually infertility.
+Non-specific urethritis is a sexually transmitted bacterial infection, which is commonly spread by chlamydia.
+It primarily affects men, although women can also develop the infection, and is usually caused by damage to the urethra through vigorous sexual intercourse.
+It is called 'non-specific' because the exact cause is not known.
+Non-specific urethritis causes an inflammation of the urethra that, if left untreated, can lead to an inflammation that spreads to the testicles and possible infertility in the long-term.

 Start your order by completing the free no obligation online consultation

 Treatments start from as little as £35.95 including free same day deliveryStart Your Free Online Consultation Now

 Non-specific urethritis (NSU) is a very common STI, which causes the urethra to become inflamed.
 The urethra itself is the tube that urine passes through from the bladder out of the body through the genital organ.
 It is brought on by STIs, such as chlamydia, and through having unprotected sex with an infected partner.
 Non-specific urethritis is known by a number of different names, including, non-gonococcal urethritis, NGU, and non-gonococcal genital infection.
 However, in the UK, the most common name for this condition is non-specific urethritis 'NSU'.

 Non-specific urethritis does not always show visible symptoms, and they can sometimes be so mild that they are often overlooked.
 Both men and women can experience this condition, and show different symptoms.